HundredBeans/ecommerce-project/README.md

 # ecommerce-project (TEESIGNR)
+## INTRODUCTION
+> Teesigner is an E-Commerce that provide a place for anyone who want to sell their design in the form of T-Shirt.
+Teesigner will cover all the T-Shirt production and Its shipping thingy to the customers.
+So, sellers won't be experiencing any damnifaction

 ## FEATURES
 * Forgot Password (This will send an E-mail which contains new randomed password for user)